September 2025 Legislation/Litigation Update

 Litigation

 Rhode v Bonta challenges the ammunition background check and importation rules.
 The district court, Judge Benitez of the Southern District of California, ruled on January 30 that these regulations are unconstitutional and issued a permanent injunction against the state enforcing them.
 Judge Benitez did not stay his ruling, and there was a brief period when ammunition could be ordered from out of state and shipped straight to the consumer.
-The Ninth Circuit Court of Appeals did stay the injunction on February 5, and the regulations immediately went back into effect.
-The case is on appeal to the Ninth Circuit, which has held oral arguments on December 4.
+The ninth Circuit Court of Appeals did stay the injunction on February 5, and the regulations immediately went back into effect.
+The case is being tried by a three-judge panel of the Ninth Circuit, which held oral arguments on December 4.

 May v Bonta is a challenge to SB2 changes to CCW regulations.
 SB2 made much of the state into “sensitive places” where concealed carry of firearms would be illegal, even with a CCW permit.
 The training and application process to obtain and renew a CCW became for difficult and expensive.
 The trial court issued a preliminary injunction that prevented the new “sensitive places” regulations from being enforced.
 On December 24 (yes, Christmas Eve), 2023, a motions panel of the Ninth Circuit Court of Appeals stayed the lower court order and allowed the “sensitive places” rules from going into effect January 1.
 On January 6 the merits panel of the Ninth Circuit dissolved the stay; this reinstated the district court Preliminary Injunction declaring that the “sensitive places” part of SB2 unconstitutional.
 The “sensitive places” provisions of SB2 had not taken effect due to the district court’s preliminary injunction, although the other provisions are in effect while being challenged.